hkpaulchan/Cloud-Exit-by-Example/README.md

 └── Readme.md
 ```

-# AWS to Azure Migration Services
+# AWS to Azure Migration Services (can also be considered as high level inventory)

 Below is a comparison of equivalent services between AWS and Azure to assist with the migration process: